foretold-app/foretold/server/README.md

 This is a simple Node.js server for the foretold application.
 It uses graphql/apollo/sequelize.

 # To Run
-1. Change the config/config.json to match your credentials.
+1. Change the config/config.json to match your credentials copying from config.example.json.
 2. Run ``npm install``
 3. Run ``npm run db:create``
 4. Run ``npm run db:migrate``